Silent Knight (band): History

 In January 2017, Silent Knight released their second EP.
 Entitled The Angel Reborn, the EP featured a re-recording of "When the Fallen Angel Flies" from the Masterplan album, live versions of four tracks from Conquer & Command, an acoustic version of "The Raven’s Return," and a cover of the Megadeth song "Holy Wars … The Punishment Due," which was again selected by the fans in an online poll.

 Also in 2017, Silent Knight re-recorded the entire Masterplan album under the moniker The Masterplan, featuring the current lineup, revamped artwork, and a more powerful production.
 Dan Grainger returned to the band on drums in time for the ensuing live activities, which included a show with DragonForce, a tour of Germany including an appearance at the 20th anniversary of the Headbangers Open Air Festival, and yet another Australian tour.

 In October 2019 Onur Oz announced his departure from the band for personal reasons.
-Silent Knight recruited lead singer Dan Brittain (best known as ex-vocalist for Shots Fired and Melbourne-based party metallers Elektrik Dynamite) to cover show commitments in fall 2019.
+Silent Knight recruited lead singer Dan Brittain (best known as ex-vocalist for Shots Fired and Melbourne-based party metallers Electrik Dynamite) to cover show commitments in fall 2019.
 In March 2020, the band confirmed that Brittain will be the permanent new lead singer.

 As of March 2020, Silent Knight are well into the writing process for their third full-length album.
 The band’s first new studio output in two years was a cover version of Gamma Ray’s "Dethrone Tyranny" released in June 2019 as a digital single, and on a Gamma Ray tribute cassette via Burning Sun Records in Hungary.
 Several live performances followed, including another support slot with Korpiklaani.
 In late 2019, Silent Knight performed at multiple international festivals, including a headlining appearance at the November Rain Festival in Semarang, in the Central Java province in Indonesia, as well as a slot at the Southern Gathering Festival in Melbourne, Australia, alongside Turilli / Lione Rhapsody, among others including Vanishing Point and Black Majesty.
 They also played a show in support of former Manowar guitarist Ross the Boss.